A Message from our Trustee Patron, Dame Judi Dench, CH, DBE, FRSA

 What is the history of the Friends of DSL?

-The Friends is a small independent and registered charity whose sole purpose is to provide small bursaries to DSL students who are not in receipt of student grants.
-Currently this applies to students on the 1 Year Diploma course.
+The Friends is a small independent and registered charity whose sole purpose is to provide small bursaries to DSL students.

 The small bursaries are aimed to alleviate financial pressures by helping to pay for accommodation, bills and food.
 They are not currently eligible to cover course fees.
 However, we are looking into ways to provide scholarships going forward.